 Columbia River Steelhead Trout Fishing | Tri Cities Washington

 Steelhead fishing is a popular sport in the Richland Washington area.
 Steelhead salmon is one of the most valued fish in the Columbia River system.
 The fish, Oncorhynchus Mykiss, is classified as part of the Pacific Salmon family.
 Born in the river, the smolts travel to the Pacific Ocean to feed and grow for 2-4 years.
 A long stay in the ocean ensures their steady growth into large healthy fish.
-Steelhead fishing during the return migration can yield catches over 20 pounds, however, a world class record is only considered for catches over 30 pounds.
+Steelhead fishing during the return migration can yield catches over 20 pounds, however, a world-class record is only considered for catches over 30 pounds.

-Season for Steelhead Fishing
+The season for Steelhead Fishing

 Techniques When Steelhead Fishing

-A host of first class fishery operations work out of the Richland Washington area.
+A host of first-class fishery operations work out of the Richland Washington area.
 Steelhead fishing is considered a feisty experience when using a fly rod.
-With line-peeling runs and out of water acrobatics, the magnificent steelhead provides a challenging and rewarding freshwater fishing experience.
+With line-peeling runs and out-of-water acrobatics, the magnificent steelhead provides a challenging and rewarding freshwater fishing experience.
 The steelhead requires fly fishing techniques developed for the Atlantic salmon.
 The flies are swung downstream using a floating or sinking line.
-The take may be aggressive, and tends to occur near the end of the swing.
+The take may be aggressive and tends to occur near the end of the swing.
 Nymphing methods, such as those used by trout anglers, may also be used when steelhead fishing.
 When steelhead fishing, timing means everything.
 This means paying attention to the seasonal movements of this particular fish.
 Making use of a local guide can increase your chances of landing one of these elusive "silver bullets".

 Weather Conditions That Favor Steelhead Fishing